-Set up a trial or test run with a group of test users to help you identify any gaps in the fielding of the LMS.
+Set up a trial or test run with a group of test users to help you identify any gaps in implementing the LMS.
 You can conduct a focus group or have your dedicated LMS team serve as the test users.

 You’re now ready to launch your LMS platform in your organization.
 The launch is just the beginning of a dynamic process that includes obtaining feedback, capturing data, and evaluating the output.
-The aim of the whole exercise is to add value to the learning of the entire organization.
+The whole exercise aims to add value to the learning of the entire organization.

 With the evolving L&D sector, the current LMS solution may not fully adapt to the new “always-on,” user-driven demands of a young workforce.
 That’s why it’s worth considering alternatives.

 Many organizations today combine an LMS with an authoring tool.
 Interestingly, many authoring tools are also starting to offer key LMS features and vice versa.
-This implies a demand for a next-generation learning tool that can offer both LMS and an authoring tool functions in one.
+This is aligned with the demand for a next-generation learning tool that can offer both LMS and an authoring tool functions in one.

 Our own solution, Easygenerator, is what’s known as an authoring tool with LMS-lite features.
 While it enables users to create learning content, it also offers the ability to track and trace learner results and generate insightful reports – just like an LMS.